valentino7504/jobtrack/README.md

 # jobtrack

-jobtrack is a lightweight CLI tool built in Go that helps you track your job applications efficiently from the terminal.
+jobtrack is a lightweight CLI tool built in Go that helps you track your job applications, built with Go.